Summary Resilience Module 3: Growth Mindset

 It’s important to note – all of us are a combination of growth and fixed mindsets.
 You can have a growth mindset in some parts of your life while in others, you might have more of a fixed mindset.

-However, when it comes to work, Sally feels like her skills are set and she could never be a leader.
+However, when it comes to changing her nutrition, Sally feels like her knowledge of healthy choices and cooking skills are set.

-As this example shows, Sally has a growth mindset in terms of her health, but when it comes to her skills at work, she has a fixed mindset.
+As this example shows, Sally has a growth mindset in terms of her fatigue, but when it comes to her skills in nutrition, she has a fixed mindset.

 Module 3: Growth Mindset in your Resilience Workbook offers more details.
 As you proceed through this exercise, you might find it difficult.
-Remember to practice self-compassion (you can also check out your Self-Compassion Practice in the app!)
-What are your thoughts as you read these steps?
+Remember to practice self-compassion.

 Step 1: Identify and acknowledge your fixed mindset.
 Everyone has both fixed and growth mindsets in different areas of their lives.